Add a pop of color to your indoor or outdoor garden with Purple Succulents! We have added the best ones to help you make the right pick!

 Botanical Name: Hylotelephium telephium

-This upright succulent form tall clumps and fleshy, dark purple leaves with small, star-like, purple-pink blooms from mid-summer to early fall.
+Looking for a dark purple succulent?
+This upright succulent forms tall clumps and fleshy, dark purple leaves with small, star-like, purple-pink blooms from mid-summer to early fall.

 Check out the best purple and white flowers here